min2ha/ukwa-site/content/target/55337/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 26th June 2017: Debate on the Address: Brexit and Foreign Affairs:

 Debate on negotiations for the UK's withdrawal from the EU and the legislation underpinning them announced in the Queen's Speech.